the-can-of-soup/pm_threads/docs/Reference.md

 An executable hat thread is a thread that was started before the [execution phase](#runtime-phase-statusformat-v---number--string) (i.e. before the first tick of the frame) in order to prematurely evaluate the predicate (condition) of a hat block.

-Executable hat threads are created for all scripts whose hat blocks have the `Scratch.BlockType.HAT` block type (not the `Scratch.BlockType.EVENT` one) every frame before the execution phase.
+Executable hat threads are created for all scripts whose hat blocks have the `Scratch.BlockType.HAT` block type (not the `Scratch.BlockType.EVENT` one) every frame before the execution phase (except if the extension standard is disobeyed as explained below).
 These threads are always moved to the end of the [threads array](#threads---arraythread) upon creation.

 Immediately after creation, all executable hat threads trigger a [predicate step](#this-is-a-predicate-step---boolean).